backstage/backstage/.changeset/silly-buckets-joke.md

 '@backstage/plugin-catalog-backend-module-msgraph': patch
 ---

-Fixed bug in readProviderConfig as it wasn't reading the user.select field expected from the app-config.yaml configuration
+Fixed a bug reading the `user.select` field expected from the `app-config.yaml` configuration